atxp-dev/sdk/examples/multichain/README.md

    - The accounts.atxp.ai service provides chain-specific payment addresses
    - Base payments go to an Ethereum address
    - Solana payments go to a Solana address
+   - Polygon payments go to a Polygon address
-   - Both are controlled by the same accounts.atxp.ai service
+   - All are controlled by the same accounts.atxp.ai service

 3. **Client Flexibility**: Clients can use any supported chain:
    - `BaseAccount` for Base/Ethereum payments
    - `SolanaAccount` for Solana payments
+   - `PolygonAccount` for Polygon payments
    - The server doesn't need to know which chain the client is using

 ## Key Benefits